epec254/rag_code/RAG Cookbook/B_i_pdf_rag_with_multi_turn_chat/README.md

 ## Cookbook: PDF Bot w/ multi-turn conversation

-NOTE: This cookbook is identical to the single-turn converastion cookbook, except that the chain & configuration are changed to support multi-turn conversations.
+NOTE: This cookbook is identical to the multi-turn conversation cookbook, except that a [FlashRank reranker](https://python.langchain.com/v0.1/docs/integrations/retrievers/flashrank-reranker/) step is added to the retriever.

 This cookbook creates a multi-turn conversation capable RAG chain with PDF files stored in a UC Volume.